cultuurnet/uitpas-voordelen-search/README.md

 ## How to run the app for development?

-The app uses React.js and all dependency libs can be installed using [npm](www.npmjs.com) or [Yarn](https://yarnpkg.com/).
+The app uses React.js and all dependency libs can be installed using [NPM](www.npmjs.com) or [Yarn](https://yarnpkg.com/).
+Using Yarn ensures packages are locked to the correct version.

-- Install all dependencies:  `npm install`
+- Install all dependencies:  `yarn install`
-- Run the app using the local Node.js server:  `npm start`
+- Run the app using the local Node.js server:  `yarn start`
 - Go to [http://localhost:3000/](http://localhost:3000/)

 ## How to run the app in production?

-- Run the following command to create the production build: `npm run build`
+- Run the following command to create the production build: `yarn run build`

 ## Advanced configuration